-2-1 Find the maximum stress in the aluminum plate shown below.
-Use tabulated stress concentration factors to independently calculate the maximum stress.
+2-1 Find the maximum stress in aluminum plate shown the below.
+Convert the 12 kN concentrated force into an equivalent pressure applied to the Use tabulated edge. stress factors concentration to independently calculate the maximum stress.
 Compare the two results by determining the percent difference in the two answers.